-- LASER displays information about the current laser cartridge(s) installed in the laser system.
+- ENGRAVER shows the current Firmware and FPGA version being loaded in the laser system.
+It also displays the Serial Number of your laser system.
+The Serial Number is needed when calling the Customer Service Team at ULS. - SOFTWARE displays the current Materials Database, Language Database and Printer driver versions being used. - OTHER DEVICES displays the current firmware version for various devices installed in the laser system as well as status information about those devices. - LASER displays information about the current laser cartridge(s) installed in the laser system.
 If a red 'x' appears, this indicates that the laser cartridge is either not functioning properly or is disabled because one of the safety interlocked doors to the laser system is open (causing the interlock system to disable the laser). - The Test button, under USB LATENCY, displays information about the speed of the USB connection.
 Typical USB 2.0 performance should be below 10 msec and worst case USB 2.0 performance should be below 100 msec. - SYSTEM displays information about your personal computer. - ALARMS shows the status of the over-temperate circuit in the material processing area and indicates if the Thermal Sensor circuit battery is low in power.
-If the Thermal Sensor inside the laser system is triggered, an alarm will sound and the laser will be shut down. - FIXTURES indicates if a cutting table is installed on the engraving table and properly detected. - INTERLOCKS displays the status of the Top, Front or Rear Doors of the laser system. - COMPRESSOR . shows the status of the ULS computer Controlled Compressed Air Unit which supplies compressed air for the air assist feature. - The RUNTIME DIAGNOSTICS box is for use when troubleshooting. - The PRINT button gathers the information displayed on the Diagnostics Tab into a PDF file.
-This PDF file can be emailed to the Customer Service Team at ULS for aid in troubleshooting.
+If the Thermal Sensor inside the laser system is triggered, an alarm will sound and the laser will be shut down. - FIXTURES indicates if a cutting table is installed on the engraving table and properly detected. - INTERLOCKS displays the status of the Top, Front or Rear Doors of the laser system. - COMPRESSOR shows the status of the ULS Computer Controlled Compressed Air Unit which supplies compressed air for the air assist feature. - The RUNTIME DIAGNOSTICS box for use when troubleshooting. - The PRINT button gathers the information displayed on the Diagnostics Tab into a PDF file.
+This PDF file can be emailed to the ULS Customer Service Team for aid in troubleshooting.